 What's Going to Happen in the Baylands?

 Universal Paragon Corporation, the owner of the Baylands, has applied to the City of Brisbane for multiple amendments to the Brisbane General Plan to accommodate its proposed plans for 4,300 housing units, hotels and offices totaling up to 12 million square feet (which would equal about 24 Transamerica Buildings).
 CREBL has submitted a Renewable Energy Alternative plan for development that is compatible with our existing General Plan.
-Proposed land uses are a solar farm on 104 acres, low-wind turbines on 32 acres, zero-waste recycling, retail and entertainment facilities near the Bayshore CalTrain station, and office/research facilities, for a total of ca. 1 million square feet.
+Proposed land uses are a solar farm on 104 acres, low-wind turbines on 32 acres, zero-waste recycling, restoration of the historic Round House, retail and entertainment facilities near the Bayshore CalTrain station, and office/research facilities, for a total of 1 million square feet.

 Why Renewable Energy?

-CREBL believes that the plan that is ultimately approved for the Brisbane Baylands should be compatible with the existing Brisbane General Plan, emphasize our environmental responsibility and stewardship of the land, and minimize the risks of long-term human exposure to the contaminants that remain on the property.
+CREBL and the Planning Commission believe that the plan that is ultimately approved for the Brisbane Baylands should be compatible with the existing Brisbane General Plan, emphasize our environmental responsibility and stewardship of the land, and minimize the risks of long-term human exposure to the unknown contaminants that remain on the property.
 The Baylands Draft Environmental Impact Report (DEIR) identified the Renewable Energy Alternative plan as being the environmentally superior plan1.
 Also, a federally-funded study (EPA/NREL) found the solar farm both technologically and economically feasible.
-(See Brisbane Baylands Draft EIR, Appendix N, Salasovich, Geiger, Healey, and Mosey, pp. v-vi.)
-Typically significant transmission costs would be practically eliminated, because PG&E's Martin Substation is located close by at Geneva Avenue and Bayshore Boulevard.
+(See Brisbane Baylands Draft EIR, Appendix N, Salasovich, Geiger, Healey, and Mosey, pp. v-vi).
+Typically significant transmission costs and loss of energy would be practically eliminated, because PG&E's Martin Substation is located close by at Geneva Avenue and Bayshore Boulevard.

 Several methods of implementing the plan exist.
-Currently San Mateo County and all of its 20 cities are forming Peninsula Clean Energy, a local utility district allowed under the state Community Choice Aggregation law.
-This special district will focus on buying and distributing renewable energy, preferably from local sources, at rates favorable to Brisbane consumers.
+Another recent major event favoring local renewable energy generation is Peninsula Clean Energy, a new local utility agency under the state Community Choice Aggregation law.
+This special non-profit Joint Powers Authority, formed by San Mateo County and all of its 20 cities together, purchases and distributes renewable energy, preferably from local sources, at rates favorable to Brisbane consumers.
 Solar and wind power generated in the Baylands would be logical sources.

 Interview With Tony Attard